 - Later on Max and Suzannah Nix slam a heavy wooden door only to flitch back as a chainsaw blade bursts through it.

-- Chekhov's Gun: Blaster is rendered helpless by Max's MFP police whistle from the first film, since he has a Weaksauce Weakness against high-pitched noises.
+- Chekhov's Gun: Blaster is rendered helpless by Max's Bosun's Call, since he has a Weaksauce Weakness against high-pitched noises.

 - Collapsing Lair: The destruction of methane-factory beneath Bartertown causes various explosions to happen.

 - Conveniently Timed Attack from Behind: Aunty's guards interfere to stop Blaster breaking Max's neck, presenting it as a "spontaneous" quarrel that can only be settled in Thunderdome.

 - Counting to Three: Max has to start a fight with Masterblaster, as a pretext to getting him into Thunderdome, the arena where he can be legally killed.
 Things don't start well when Giant Mook Blaster grabs him in a Neck Lift.Master: Blaster, in three seconds, break neck.
 One...two...th—

 - Cool Train: The big chase in the finale revolves around a train made of a truck and a small house that doubled as a methane powerplant.